vitiral/simple-quality/tools.md

 # Shiny New Tools
-Just like revision control best practices would be meaningless without a revision control tool like git, design best practices are meaningless without the associated tools.
+Just like revision control best practices would be meaningless without a revision control tool like git, design best practices are meaningless without a tool to help you track your requiements to your implementation.

 Okay, that isn't *quite* accurate, but it's inaccuracy is the root of why design tools have languished so much in the history of software